In marriage, we work as a team.

 Many of the women I know who are my age make a CONSCIOUS choice not to husband bash.
 But this doesn’t mean we don’t have interpersonal struggles.
-If I have realized anything in these almost 28 years of marriage and these 36 years walking with Jesus, it is this:
+If I have realized anything in these almost 32 years of marriage and these 40 years walking with Jesus, it is this:

 [clickToTweet tweet=”Nothing in a marriage is ever one-sided.
 I can only change ME: that is where I start & work.” quote=”Now, it is important to remember that nothing in a marriage is ever completely one sided.
 But all I can ever change is ME, so that is always where I start and what I work on.”]

-And the heart of it all is grace.
+The heart of it all is grace.
 I desire SO MUCH for others to view me with eyes of grace, to give me some slack in the areas where I’m weak and not to judge me harshly when I blow it.
 I want others to understand that the 7th hot flash in the past 10 minutes or the 4th night in a row getting up for 4 hours in the middle of the night is making me CRANKY and I don’t mean it when I snap at them.
 I want them to extend that grace of God to me in our relationship; to love me even when I’m hormonally shot.

 Sure, I want it for myself and I’m HOPING that it will be there from others, but it takes a certain amount of humility to extend it to others.
 And sometimes I’m just a bit too impatient these days to let go of my emotional rollercoaster and step into grace.